osaisacson/tillsammans/README.md

 5. Once you're done with your changes to the code, push them to GitHub like this:

 ```
-(in the first terminal window, not the one you wrote 'npm run dev' in)
-(from client_src) npm run build (this will compile your code and copy it to the client folder)
 git add .
 git commit -m "commit message"
 git push (you'll be prompted to set the upstream branch, use the given suggestion)